11 Hotel Pricing Strategies To Stay Ahead Of The Game

 8. Upselling

-Upselling is a powerful pricing strategy for hotels that involves encouraging guests to upgrade to a higher room category or add additional amenities to their reservations.
+Upselling is a powerful rate strategy for hotels that involves encouraging guests to upgrade to a higher room category or add additional amenities to their reservations.

 By offering a range of options at different price points, hotels can potentially increase their revenue and profitability.
 Implementing an effective upselling strategy becomes effortless for hoteliers with software solutions like Oaky which automate the process.